 This seems to be how many in the U.S. military view the topic, as John Launchbury, the director of the Information Innovation Office at the Defense Advanced Research Projects Agency explains in depth in the video above.
 For the Pentagon and the individual services, AI is just another tool that helps reduce the workload for its personnel and may help speed up and simplify a host of processes, from administrative and logistics matters to surveillance and targeting during actual combat operations, making everything more efficient and reducing costs.
 Perhaps most importantly, fewer humans on the battlefield inherently means less casualties, which has long been an argument in favor of increasing the use of drones in the air, on land, and at sea.

 The U.S. military as a whole has been increasingly interested in autonomous weapons and high-end AI – which don't necessarily have to go hand-in-hand – as part of the so-called Third Offset Strategy, which seeks advanced technological solutions to keep American forces ahead of their opponents, even as their overall numbers shrink.
 We’ve already seen early iterations of the technology help alert maintenance personnel of potential problems, automate the management of supply inventories, and analyze data.
-They can even run autonomous or semi-autonomous drones, weapons, and sensors, which can spot, track, and engage targets without continuous human interaction.
+They can even run autonomous or semi-autonomous

 In August 2017, the U.S. Air Force, as part of a joint project with U.S. Special Operations Command, asked for information on AI systems that could allow aircraft crews flying a notional light attack plane to find their targets faster by filtering out bad or conflicting information.
 The request for proposals said the service would be willing to consider equipment that then made autonomous decisions about whether or not to launch a bomb or missile or one that simply gave a recommendation to the human operator.